kyuhyoung/ObjSequenceViewer/README.md

  - python3 ObjSequenceViewer_v0.5.py

 After the program starts, you can specify the directory that the sequence of .obj meshes resides in (files need to be named in a sequential manner).

-All .obj files need to be loaded in RAM before the animation starts.
+All .obj files need to be loaded in RAM before the animation starts, which can be a time consuming process.

 Tested on Ubuntu 20.04.